Jaylam13/Study-notes/ITIL/V4 Foundations/readme.md

   - Access to resources - Ownership is not transferred to the consumer.
 Access is granted/licensed under agreed terms or conditions
   - Service actions - performed by the provider to address a consumer need.
 Performed according to agreement with the consumer.

-output is a tangible or intangible deliverable of an activity outcome is a results for a stakeholder enabled by one or more outputs cost - can be removed from the customer (part of value proposition) and can be imposed on the customer (price for the service consumption) risk - Uncertainty of outcome.
+Output is a tangible or intangible deliverable of an activity.
+Outcome is a results for a stakeholder enabled by one or more outputs. cost - can be removed from the customer (part of value proposition) and can be imposed on the customer (price for the service consumption) risk - Uncertainty of outcome.
 Can be good (opportunity) or bad (hazard) utility - fit for purpose.  functionality ordered by a product or service to meet a particular need.
 Essentially 'what the service does' and can be used to determine whether a service is fit for purpose